CZ-NIC/knot/doc/man_knsec3hash.rst

   Specifies binary salt encoded as a hexadecimal string.

 `allgorithm`
-  Speifies hashing algorithm number.
+  Specifies hashing algorithm number.
 Currently the only supported algorithm is SHA-1 (number 1).

 `iterations`
   Specifies the number of additional iterations of the hashing algorithm.